davidgiga1993/mixing-station-docs/docs/mca.md

 Every time you enter this mode, the fader will be reset to the center, so you have the entire range to motion.

+Note: MCAs only work in in unrestricted mode.
+Please use [IDCAs](layer-idcas.md) if you want to give your performers the ability to control volume groups for their mix on stage.